17 Issuu Alternatives that are really taking off!

 They are all about the apps!
 This is the height of mobile publishing tools and they really mean business.

 Twixl is not for the faint hearted, it is geared up to be used by agencies, large scale companies and publishers who only want to be mobile (unlike full service providers like Yumpu) and can afford over $1000 per app.
-As one of my top 17 Issuu alternatives, this one is for the big boys in digital!
+Make sure to checkout my Joomag Review, this one is for the big boys in digital!

 In third is Presspad